Dave031387/DRSSoftware.EnigmaMachine/README.md

 # Enigma Machine

 > [!IMPORTANT]
 > *This project is a work in progress.
-Although a number of the basic routines are in place, there is still a lot of work to do.
+The EnigmaV2 class library is pretty much done, but the UI portion isn't completed yet.
 This README file will
 > be updated when the project nears completion.*

+## Overview